interpreting-rl-behavior/models--interpreting-rl-behavior/README.md

 correspond to behaviours.
 > python analysis/combined_agent_env_hx_analysis_precompute.py

+(Now would be a good time to look at the interpretability panel since we've just generated everything it needs to run.)

 We need to summarise the IC dynamics for each behaviour.
+We summarize them and plot them using xcorr plots between ICs at each timestep.
 > python xcorr_and_xcaus_plots.py

 Then we compare the magnitude and sign of the corresponding entries